 Admission only after intake, please see our website

-The course is aimed at cyber security specialists interested in the governance and technical aspects of securing Industrial Control Systems (ICSs) such as Supervisory Control and Data Acquisition (SCADA) controlling physical systems, e.g., water management facilities and power grids.
+The course is aimed at cyber security specialists interested in the governance and technical aspects of securing industrial control systems (ICSs) controlling physical systems (SCADA, ICS and IoT).
 The course will provide an overview of various critical infrastructures and focus on electrical power grids.

 Participants are able to:

 describe and discuss the stakeholders of and complexities in critical infrastructures.